hackerkid/blog3/src/pages/blog/self.md

 Some say it's so obvious they don't have to tell you.

 Some are astonished that I would even ask a question.

-Some think why am I asking such obvious questions.

 You might have noticed how the answers seem to be all different.